 Why stain?
 It is the stain coat that is exposed during the sanding process to create those areas that appear distressed! *If you’re not going for a distressed look then skip this step.
 The distressed look is especially desirable around the corners and edges of your project to give your piece the appearance that is has been worn.
 The stain lends an authentic look to new wood by making it appear aged.

 Mixture for Stain: Mix 3 parts water to 1 part powder.
-Mix with a blender, or stir by hand.
+Stir by hand.
 The consistency will be very thin, like water.
 Apply with even strokes from end to end for consistency.
 The stain will completely dry in approximately 15 minutes.

 Tip.
-Apply beeswax along the edges where you would like to see the distressed/antiquing effect.
+Apply beeswax along the edges where you would like to see the distressed/antiquing effect on top of the stain.
 Beeswax protects the stain coat from being sanded off.

 Step 3.
 Applying Milk Paint